 The Arizona Constitution provides that a property owned by an Indian tribal member is exempted from taxation if such property is located within an Indian reservation or has been acquired under an act of Congress [Article 20, Section 5].
-Laws 2005, Chapter 276 provides that property outside an Indian reservation that is owned by an Indian tribal designated housing authority, is exempted from taxation if such property provides low-income rental housing for Indian tribal members [A.R.S. § 42-11131].
+Laws 2005, Chapter 276 provides that property outside an Indian reservation that is owned by an Indian tribe or tribally designated housing authority, is exempted from taxation if such property provides low-income rental housing for Indian tribal members.
+Laws 2023, Chapter 14 requires an Indian tribe or tribal housing authority to notify the county assessor if any part of their property is being used for non-qualifying exemption purposes or if any part of the property changes ownership [A.R.S. § 42-11131].